 Acne keloidalis nuchae - Hair and Scalp

-Keloids at other locations or having a family history of keloids are not features of the disease.
-The overwhelming majority of patients with AKN are young adult African American or Hispanic men, especially those with coarse, curly hair.
+The presence of keloids at other locations or having a family history of keloids are not features of the disease.
+The overwhelming majority of patients with AKN are young men of African descent.
+AKN has been reported in other ethnic groups, including Hispanic, Korean, and Caucasian individuals.
 Women are rarely affected unless they shave their hair at the nape of the neck.
-AKN is rare in pre-pubertal children.
+AKN is rare in patients before puberty or after age 50.

 L73.0 – Acne keloid

 - Sarcoidosis – Can present with keloid-like papules in this area.